 When someone you care about makes the life-changing decision of coming to university, it's only natural that you should want to support them any way you can.

 Below, we've answered some questions that we're often asked about accommodation.
 As well as these FAQs, there are some quick links to information for students that you might also be interested in.

 You can also see general information about our university and the support we provide to students in our Parents' and Carers' Guide.
 It includes tips on how you can help you son or daughter settle into university, and what information we can share with you under the Data Protection Act.

 Unfortunately we cannot guarantee your son or daughter a room.
 We receive many applications and the accommodation does reach capacity quickly.
 We would encourage your son or daughter to apply as soon as possible after firmly accepting an offer to study at Anglia Ruskin as rooms are allocated on a 'first come, first served' basis and do reach full capacity.
-If we are unable to offer accommodation we have an experienced house hunting service to support your son or daughter secure private rented student accommodation.
+If we are unable to offer accommodation we have an experienced house hunting team to support your son or daughter secure private rented student accommodation.

 There are various options available, depending on the location of the course.
 Some of the options are managed by the university and some are privately owned and managed.
 You can read about them in the main section of our accommodation website.
 We encourage all applicants to consider their options carefully to ensure they choose options that suit them.

 Your son or daughter will apply online, and they'll be able to track the application all the way through to signing a contract for their accommodation.

 There are a range of rooms available in the private sector.
 Read more about Private renting.